 (and nurture it!)

 Couples preparing for the Sacrament of Marriage will have at least four meetings.
 Three of these meetings are with Fr.
 Weber and one of the meetings may be with another married couple of the parish.
 If extenuating circumstances require it, additional meetings may be necessary.
+While there are costs associated with some of the steps, finances should not be a barrier to marriage preparation.
+If you have concerns about costs, please contact Fr.
+Weber.

-Introductory Meeting
+#1 Introductory Meeting

 This meeting provides you and Fr.
 Weber the opportunity to get to know each other.
-In addition, the couple will complete part of what is called the “Prenuptial Questionnaire” which clarifies if any additional steps need to be taken in order for the couple to receive the Sacrament of Marriage (e.g. requesting dispensations or petitioning for a declaration of nullity from a prior union).
+In addition, Father will ascertain part of what is called the “Prenuptial Questionnaire” which clarifies whether any additional steps need to be taken in order for the couple to receive the Sacrament of Marriage (e.g. requesting dispensations or petitioning for a declaration of nullity from a prior union).
+At the end of the meeting, Fr.
+Weber will indicate the next formational steps in the marriage preparation process that the couple can begin:

 Archdiocesan Marriage Retreat: The engaged couple will sign-up for the Archdiocesan Marriage retreat.
 There are two options: